dotnet/docs/docs/core/deploying/trimming/trimming-options.md

 :::zone pivot="dotnet-6-0,dotnet-5-0"

 This setting trims any assemblies that have been configured for trimming.
-With `Microsoft.NET.Sdk` in .NET 6, this includes any assemblies with `[AssemblyMetadata("IsTrimmable", "True")]`, which is the case for framework assemblies.
+With `Microsoft.NET.Sdk` in .NET 6, this includes any assemblies with `[AssemblyMetadata("IsTrimmable", "True")]`, which is the case for the .NET core framework assemblies.
 In .NET 5, framework assemblies from the netcoreapp runtime pack are configured for trimming via `<IsTrimmable>` MSBuild metadata.
 Other SDKs may define different defaults.

 Starting in .NET 6, this setting also enables the trim-compatibility [Roslyn analyzer](#roslyn-analyzer) and disables [features that are incompatible with trimming](#framework-features-disabled-when-trimming).